kelleyvanevert/adventofcode2023/readme.md

 I also tried the memoizing in AL, but, that would have to rely on some smart dictionary implementation, which I .. don't currently have, so .. that doesn't actually fly at the moment.

+## Day 13

+What a refreshingly fun and simple challenge today was!
+So easy and lightweight in terms of performance, in comparison with yesterday :P The algorithm was cute, and the bonus generalization also, and I can compute both in AL together in ±160ms.
+The only thing I needed to add to AL was `continue 'label` statements, which I had prepared for already anyway.
+Doei!

 ## Adventlang overview

 - Mostly value-based, structural equality